-They are often associated with German classes (the choice is super extensive by the way) and hosting conversation groups.
-However, in Washington DC, they also offer jazz performances every Thursday around lunchtime, a book club to discuss contemporary German authors in English, annual Oktoberfest parties, and German Cinema 101 series.
+They are often associated with German classes (the choice is super extensive, by the way) and hosting conversation groups.
+However, in Washington DC, they also offer jazz performances every Thursday around lunchtime, a book club to discuss contemporary German authors in English, annual Oktoberfest parties, and the German Cinema 101 series.
 Most events are free, but movies will cost $5 each.

 Embassy of Austria

 Austrian Cultural Forum organizes multiple events in the auditorium located inside of this embassy.
-It is mostly known for classical music concerts, it also offers bilingual poetry slams, hip hop festival, and silent films accompanied by live piano music.
+It is mostly known for classical music concerts, it also offers bilingual poetry slams, hip hop festivals, and silent films accompanied by live piano music.
 What a treat to your senses!